inferno-framework/davinci-pdex-test-kit/lib/davinci_pdex_test_kit/docs/payer_client_suite_description_v200.md

 - The ability of the client to complete the payer to payer data exchange workflow by
     - Initiating the request by invoking the `$member-match` operation.
     - Fetching all clinical data available from the old payer (Inferno) on the returned member.
-- The ability of the client to handle the full scope of the PDex IG, such as
-    - Reacting appropriately to a failed `$member-match` operation invocation.
-    - Providing all must support elements on `$member-match` requests.

 Because the process by which
 [payer servers identify each other and establish trust](https://hl7.org/fhir/us/davinci-pdex/STU2/payertopayerexchange.html#mtls-endpoint-discovery)